junction-express/junction-legal/Privacy-Policy.md

 You also have the right to make a complaint to a government supervisory authority.

-***Right to Opt Out*** &&?? thinking of removing this section

-We never directly sell your personal information in the conventional sense (i.e., for money).

-We may share your information as necessary with our third-party service providers to provide our services to you.

-You can learn more about this sharing and how to opt out by clicking the "Do Not Sell My Personal Information" link in the footer of our websites, or from the settings page within our apps.
-Note that in some instances this link will only display to individuals visiting our sites from within the relevant states.

-Our opt-out is managed through cookies, so if you delete cookies, your browser is set to delete cookies automatically after a certain length of time, or if you visit sites in a different browser, you'll need to make this selection again.

-We also respect the GPC browser signal and will treat it as a valid means of communicating your desire to opt out.

-We do not collect or process your sensitive (and potentially sensitive) personal information except where it is strictly necessary to provide you with our service, where the processing is not for the purpose of inferring characteristics about you, or for other purposes that do not require an option to limit under California law.
-We don't knowingly sell or share personal information of those under 16.

 #### *Contacting Us About These Rights*